I live abroad and receive a Dutch benefit. How will this affect my health insurance?

 Receiving a Dutch benefit in a country with a reciprocal healthcare agreement

-If you live in a country with which the Netherlands has a reciprocal healthcare agreement and you receive one of the Dutch benefits below, you fall under the reciprocal healthcare agreement.
+Do you live in a country with which the Netherlands has a reciprocal healthcare agreement and you receive one of the Dutch benefits below?
+And do you no longer work in the Netherlands and do you not have your own company?
+Then you fall under the reciprocal healthcare agreement.
 You must register with the CAK and pay a monthly premium.
 You then have basic insurance coverage in accordance with the conditions that apply in the country where you live.

 You do not have to transfer the health insurance premium to the CAK yourself.
 The CAK usually asks the organisation that pays the benefit to withhold this amount.